dhanys24/for-study/README.md

 Link here : https://insights.stackoverflow.com/survey.

 This project is made to answer these 3 questions :
-1. What is most popular programming language in the world from time to time?
+1. What is the most popular programming language in the world from time to time?
-2. What is most fast growing programming language in the world?
+2. What is the fastest growing programming language in the world?
-3. How people usually learn programming language?
+3. What is the highest paying programming language?

 ## File Descriptions <a name="filedescriptions"></a>
 There are 3 python script here, each will answer above business questions